 Tola Cudzynowski (in progress)

-- Lodz ghetto, forced labour in a uniform tailoring workshop
+- Lodz ghetto, forced labor in a uniform tailor shop

 Mrs. Cudzynowski belonged to a group of women who shared the same fate of persecution.
 The witnesses named by her were with her the entire period of persecution: